andreacaldera/invoice/README.md

 # Invoice

-Create invoices in PDF format based an HTML template.
+Create invoices in PDF format based on an HTML template.

 ## Development environment